alvonruff/isfdb-go/README.md

 - [Go](https://go.dev/dl/) 1.21 or later
 - A C compiler (required by the SQLite driver): on macOS this is provided by Xcode Command Line Tools (`xcode-select --install`); on Linux, `gcc` via your package manager.
+- On Linux and WSL:
+  sudo apt install golang-go

 ## Steps